chadpalmer2/matrixbarcode/notes.md

 ## Timeline

 - By 3/16
-    - Learn entirely of mathematical grounding of Reed-Solomon encoding to presentation level
+    - Completely annotate, understand material in Wootters lectures up through RS codes
-    - Build Reed-Solomon encoder in JavaScript with simple front-end
+    - Implement Reed-Solomon encoder in JavaScript with simple front-end, pushed to cloud service
-    - Design barcode
+    - Design rough idea for barcode
 - By 4/6
     - Have very basic encoder/decoder implemented in JavaScript
 - By 4/20